kevynsax/PocPayment/README.md

 ### Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Contributors

 * Author [**Kevyn Pinheiro Klava**](https://github.com/kevynsax)

-See also the list of other [contributors](https://github.com/kevynsax/pocPagSeguro/contributors) who participated in this project.
+See also the list of other [contributors](https://github.com/kevynsax/Poc-Payment/contributors) who participated in this project.

 ## License